Healthcare- Associated Infections (HAIs)

 In 2011, the Hawaii legislature passed HRS §325-2.5, relating to HAI reporting (Click here to view the bill).
 The statute instructs the Department of Health to prepare public reports of Hawaii HAI rates using methodology developed by the CDC.

-To view the 2012 Hawaii HAI report click here
+To view the latest and previous Hawaii HAI reports please click here